2014 YOUTH AWARD

-“I am what some might call an alphabet kid,” says Jaylen.
+Bullies don’t like different.
+Jaylen Arnold found this out at a very early age.
+Jaylen Arnold is different.
+In his own words, “I am differently abled.”
+He also calls himself an alphabet kid.
 “See look, here are all the letters behind my name: Jaylen Arnold, TS, OCD, ASP.”

 So, when kids at school chose to bully Jaylen because of his perceived differences, Jaylen took the higher road.
 Rather than fighting back physically, he decided to become the voice for millions of other children who have been bullied for being different.
 With the mantra “Bullying No Way!” anchoring his movement, Jaylen founded Jaylens Challenge Foundation, a program that has taught over 100,000 children how to recognize bullying and how to appreciate the differences in children.